DujeV/HCI-project/README.md

 <h1 align="center">HCI Project - EURO 2021 ⚽ 🏆</h1>

----

 <h2>Description 📃</h2>

 This web application is mockup of the official UEFA EURO 2021 website.
 It contains information about teams that are competing in championship alongside venues and key players.

----

 <h2>Purpose 🎨 📝</h2>

 _EURO 2021_ web app is project for HCI class @ FESB, university of Split.
 It's used to showcase all the fundamentals of front-end web programming.
 Its' prototype blueprints are divided into 2 directories.
-Sketch version prototype is in `low-fidelity` directory, while production prototype is in `high-fidelity` directory.
+Sketch version prototype is in `low_fidelity` directory, while production prototype is in `high_fidelity` directory.

----

 <h2>Quick start 🚀</h2>